 Wash your hands.
-Setting up holiday decorations involves coming in contact with all kinds of chemically treated and dyed products.
+Setting up holiday decorations and wrapping gifts involves coming in contact with all kinds of chemically treated and dyed products.
 Wash your hands often.

 Carbon monoxide poisoning tends to show up more when it is cold outside.
 With the windows shut tightly to keep the cold out, less fresh air gets in the house.
 If there is carbon monoxide present from a faulty heating system or an appliance, it can kill you and your family while you sleep.
 Install carbon monoxide detectors in all of the bedrooms.

 If you have had many false alarms due to cooking, try replacing your smoke alarms with the photoelectric type of smoke alarm.
 Most home builders install ionization type smoke alarms because they are cheaper.